 - Any actions or resolutions taken and the votes (for, against, abstention) that action

-- A brief summary of any reports or information presented (these can be attached to the minutes)
+- A brief summary of any reports or information presented (you can attach reports to the minutes, if needed)

 - Any potential or actual conflicts of interest, and how those conflicts were handled